Coping with the Stigma of Addiction: How to Feel Alright

 Talk to someone who understands the stigma of addiction

-When you’re struggling with addiction, it can be helpful to talk to someone who understands what you’re going through.
-Look for a support group in your area, reach out to a friend or family member who has been through addiction, or find a medical professional specializing in addiction treatment.
+When you’re struggling with addiction, it can be helpful to talk to someone who understands what you’re going through and who may have advice on how to reduce the stigma of addiction themselves.
+Look for a support group in your area or reach out to a friend or family member who has been through addiction.
 Simply knowing that you’re not alone can make a big difference.

 Educate yourself on the stigma of addiction